FeizaiYiHao/verus/source/docs/guide/src/nonlinear_bitvec.md

 ### `proof fn ... by(bit_vector)`
 This mechanism should be used when proving more complex facts about bit manipulation or when a proof will be used more than once.
-To use this mechanism, the developer should write a function in `proof` mode.
+To use this mechanism, you should write a function in `proof` mode.
 The function **should not** have a body.
 Context can be provided via a `requires` clause.
 For example:
 ```rust